Externally Valid Policy Choice: Shifts in Outcomes and Characteristics

-\paragraph{Example: Decision Trees.} Decision trees are defined by recursively partitioning $\mc X$ into a set of regions for which the values of certain covariates lie above or below given thresholds.
-Treatment is then assigned depending on whether covariates lie in particular subsets of the resulting partition.
-Rules based on decision trees may be expressed as
+\begin{example}[Decision Trees] \normalfont Decision trees are defined by recursive partitions of $\mc X$ into regions for which the values of characteristics lie above or below given thresholds.
+Treatment is then assigned depending on whether characteristics lie in certain subsets of the resulting partition.
+Policies based on decision trees may be expressed as